tips / Dad Cooking

 Open a can of chicken noodle, tomato, or minestrone.
 Add frozen vegetables, leftover rice, shredded rotisserie chicken, or a handful of spinach.
 What started as canned soup is now a real meal.
 You upgraded it.
 That counts as cooking.
 Don't let anyone tell you otherwise.

-Meal Prep Without Becoming a Gym Bro
+Meal Prep for Dads Without Becoming a Gym Bro

 Cook double and freeze half